SAB-6/Spam-Classification/README.md

 - Thanks to <a href="https://archive.ics.uci.edu/ml/machine-learning-databases/00228/">UCI Machine Learning Repository</a> for making the data available for free.

 # Instruction on how to run the program locally from your computer
-- Navigate to the app directory then type python run.py
+- Navigate to the app directory then type: python run.py

 ## To run the have globably visit the web app link provided below